Flash-X/Flash-X-docs/docs/source/setup.rst

      is possible to use the same methods for different particle types, but each particle type name must only appear once.
-Finally, the Simulations ``Config`` file is also expected to request appropriate implementations of mapping and initialization subunits using the keyword ``REQUESTS``, since the corresponding Config files do not specify a default implementation to include.
+Finally, the Simulations ``Config`` file is also expected to request appropriate components of mapping and initialization subunits using the keyword ``REQUESTS``, since the corresponding Config files do not specify a default component to include.
 For example, to include ``passive`` particle types with ``Quadratic`` mapping, ``Lattice`` initialization,and ``Euler`` for advancing in time the following code segment should appear in the ``Config`` file of the